KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MyCalendar by jclarke0000](https://github.com/jclarke0000/MMM-MyCalendar)

 1. Recommendation - Found 'require("https")' in file `calendarfetcher.js`: Replace it with built-in fetch.
-2. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Deprecated - Found 'require('request')' in file `node-ical.js`: Replace it with built-in fetch.
+2. Deprecated - Found 'require('request')' in file `node-ical.js`: Replace it with built-in fetch.

 ## [MMM-MyCommute by qistoph](https://github.com/qistoph/MMM-MyCommute)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-MyCommute.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-MyCommute.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
+2. Typo - Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated - Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated - Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-MyDutchWeather by htilburgs](https://github.com/htilburgs/MMM-MyDutchWeather)